 So ‘informed citizens’ need to be able to understand complex phenomena.
-However, there are serious problems with the ways that statistics is taught in most countries in high school and at the introductory undergraduate level (for a review, see Batanero, Burrill, Reading, 2011; for recommendations, see GAISE 2016).
+However, there are serious problems with the ways that statistics is taught in most countries in high school and at the introductory undergraduate level (for a review, see Batanero, Burrill, Reading, 2011; for recommendations, see GAISE 2016 and this website).
 In essence, most curricula focus on single (or perhaps two) variable problems; they focus on technical mastery of mathematical techniques developed over 100 years ago; they use artificial data; and they make little use of data visualisation techniques.
 (We acknowledge that this characterisation does not apply universally, and that islands of excellence can be found).
-Statistical techniques taught and data sets used in current curricula (at the high-school and introductory university levels) are misaligned with the needs of citizenship, and are not geared to enable learners to transfer any skills they acquire to their duties as engaged citizens (see Cobb, 2015; Engel, 2016; and Ridgway, 2015).
+Statistical techniques taught and data sets used in current curricula (at the high-school and introductory university levels) are misaligned with the needs of citizenship, and are not geared to enable learners to transfer any skills they acquire to their duties as engaged citizens (see Cobb, 2015; Engel, 2016; and Ridgway, 2016).

-ProCivicStat will improve the quality and relevance of higher education by creating resources that engage students with multivariate data on a range of interesting topics relevant to their future roles as active citizens.
-Data will be taken from both pan-European, global, and national resources.
-Integrating authentic large datasets on socially meaningful issues into teaching is expected to: increase motivation (see Nicholson, Ridgway, and McCusker, 2007, 2013); enable students to experience how statistical analyses and data play a role in understanding the pressing social and political issues of our time; and develop positive attitudes towards quantitative information used in society.
+It is unreasonable to exhort teachers to change curriculum practices without support.
+ProCivicStat set out to provide support to teachers in high schools and universities by creating resources that engage students with multivariate data on a range of interesting topics relevant to their future roles as active citizens.
+We show how digital technology can be integrated into teaching and learning of statistics by using simple, powerful, tools for data visualization and analysis.
+Addressing socially meaningful issues into teaching is expected to increase motivation, enable students to experience how statistical analyses play a role in understanding the pressing social and political issues of our time, and develop positive student attitudes towards quantitative information used in the governance of society.

-ProCivicStat also aims to strengthen Europe’s innovation capacity through the creation of a common framework for higher education institutions that foster modernisation of education.
+ProCivicStat also aims to strengthen Europe’s innovation capacity through the creation of a common framework for higher education institutions that foster the modernisation of education.